 What do Shannen Doherty and Sylvester Stallone have in common?
 Well, they both made our list twice.

 This time Stallone got rid of Bruce Willis.
 The Die Hard actor appeared with Stallone and several other action stars in The Expendables and The Expendables 2, but when it came time for the next installment of the franchise, Willis was not a part of it.
 The Rocky star tweeted, “WILLIS OUT… HARRISON FORD IN !!!!
 GREAT NEWS !!!!!
 Been waiting years for this!!!!”

 He followed that up with a cryptic tweet that read “GREEDY AND LAZY …… A SURE FORMULA FOR CAREER FAILURE.”
 So, of course, many believed he was referring to Willis.

 Next: It sounds like we may be seeing this Old Hollywood actor make headlines for previous instances of sexual harassment soon.

 Sean Young said that she was fired after a few days of shooting Dick Tracy because she refused co-star Warren Beatty’s sexual advances.
 According to Young, the following occurred:

 Basically, he sacked me because I did not want to go to bed with him.
 In the seven days we worked together he just made sexual advances.
 He tried to kiss me.
 I was unresponsive and kept joking with him about it.
 Like, “Ha, ha-what a ladies’ man you are.”
 But I drew a clear line for him that I was not interested.
 It was not as if he got the hint.
 One time I had to say, “Stop it.”
 I had to push him away.

-The role of Tess Trueheart went to Annette Bening, who ended up marrying Beatty in 1992.
+The role of Tess Trueheart eventually went to Glenne Headly.

 Follow Michelle Kapusta on Twitter @philamichelle.